vegaprotocol/specs/user-interface/0004-EWAL-connect_ethereum_wallet.md

 Dapps can connect to an Ethereum wallet to complete Ethereum transactions such as Deposits and withdraws to/from Vega,  Association and others.
 There is a standard-ish pattern that Dapps can use for doing so but an evolving standard for how these are displayed to the user.

-## Connecting
+## Connecting wallet

 When wanting or needing to use Ethereum, I...

-- **must** see a link to connect
+- **must** see a link to connect that opens connection options

-first use (no connection to restore):
+First time:

-- **must** select the method for connecting to the wallet (e.g. wallet connect, injected / metamask)
+- **must** select a connection method / wallet type: (e.g. wallet connect, injected / metamask)
 - **must** be prompt to check eth wallet (while the dapp waits for a response)
-- if the app gets multiple keys the user **should** be shown the keys returned and given a Ui to select a key for use. but in many cases Dapps default to key 0 in the array.
+- if the app gets multiple keys the user: **should** be shown the keys returned and given a Ui to select a key for use. but in many cases Dapps default to key 0 in the array.

 after first use (if there is a connection to restore):